 Increasing access to hospitals and healthcare facilities

 Strong health systems are essential to address health emergencies and ongoing health threats in the communities we serve.
-We partner with and support existing healthcare facilities, support the construction of new facilities, and ensure modern and appropriate medical equipment to save the lives of women and children and improve health in communities worldwide.
+We partner with and support existing healthcare facilities, provide medicines and supplies, support the construction of new facilities, and ensure modern and appropriate medical equipment to save the lives of women and children and improve health in communities worldwide.

 Although health systems differ from country to country, there are general issues that are shared globally.

 Approximately one billion people are not accessing appropriate health services.

 Significant challenges include general lack of access and availability of care, and unaffordable or simply poor quality health services.

 Our programs embrace a systems approach to effectively strengthen the performance of individual faith-based and government health facilities within the wider health system.
 Many countries have taken the first step towards improving their current systems by completing WHO’s Country Accountability Framework tool (1).
 The framework measures health system status and lays the foundation for the development of a road map to implement strategies to strengthen the current health system.

 Within these categories, our approach to health system strengthening includes:

 - enabling and improving the quality of service delivery